 tablespoon of shortbread dough (about 15 grams) and

-place in the center of each muffin tin.
+roll it into a ball.
+Place in the center of each muffin tin.
 With your

 cover and place the tart pan, with the unbaked shells, in

 the freezer for about 15 minutes so the shortbread can become firm.
 (This

 will help to prevent the shortbread from puffing up during baking.)

 Meanwhile, preheat your oven to 325 degrees F (165 degrees C) and place

 the oven rack in the center of the oven.

 golden brown around the edges.
 About halfway